 - Is the floor level?
 It’s not uncommon for bathroom floors to settle over time, so it can be very tricky to get the new tub perfectly level.
 If it’s even a little bit wobbly, it can create a safety hazard in addition to putting a strain on the plumbing that could lead to potentially disastrous leaks.

-Call The Plumbing Nerds To Install Your New Tub
+Call the Plumbing & Cooling Nerds To Install Your New Tub

-Like we said, it’s not impossible to install a bathtub yourself, but depending on your skill set it may make a lot more sense to let the pros handle it.
-And it makes even more sense to choose plumbers who are so obsessed with our work that we proudly call ourselves the Plumbing Nerds.
-If you’re in Southwest Florida and you want your bathtub installation done to our top-notch nerdy standards, give us a call at 239.471.7557 or schedule an appointment online.
+As we said, it’s not impossible to install a bathtub yourself, but depending on your skill set it may make a lot more sense to let the pros handle it.
+And it makes even more sense to choose plumbers who are so obsessed with our work that we proudly call ourselves the Plumbing & Cooling Nerds.
+If you’re in Southwest Florida and you want your bathtub installation done to our top-notch nerdy standards, give us a call at (239) 215-3330 or schedule an appointment online.